yuki203767r/AAP_ALBAewaste_app/README.md

 Android studio project to scan nearby recycling bins using google maps.

-The android studio project uses google API to route you from your current location to bin.
+The android studio project uses google map API to display google map in phone.
+Direction API is used to route you from current location to the newrest bin.
 Example prototype assumes user has permission to device location.

 Figma best showcases the app.